SwayamSahoo11742/SwayamSahoo11742.github.io/scop/part.md

     - Returns
         - A list consisting of Scopul musical elements (Rest, Note and Chord objects)
     - Raises:
-        - **ValueError**: if inputted negative number, or a list with not lenght of 2
+        - **ValueError**: if inputted negative number, or a list with not length of 2
         - **TypeError**: if input is not a list of int or a singular int

     - Example